 This C9 coupe had a body-off restoration to new condition, using reconditioned or NOS parts.
 The frame was reconditioned when the body was removed, and all the body-to-frame connections are intact.
 The coupe is built using only original Chrysler hardware (screws, washers, nuts and bolts stamped with the familiar MoPar logo DCDP which stands for Dodge/Chrysler/DeSoto/Plymouth).

 More info: Listing has ended.
-Search on eBay for similar 1936 Chrysler
+Click to search on eBay for similar 1936 Chrysler (Affiliate link)

 Seller's other items: westcoastclassics